shabeer-syed/ACEs/index.md

 ## Suggested implementation of indicators
-Whilst most indicators are ready for use in your dataset (e.g. via merging a code list), some indicators requires you to apply rule-based algorithms as listed below.
+Whilst most indicators are ready for use in your dataset (e.g. via merging a code list), some indicators requires rule-based algorithms as listed below.

 ### Brief outline
 //1.
 Merge each specific code list or the complete ACEs code list with your data file containing the target population (e.g. correct ages for children/mothers):